osmandapp/web/main/docs/user/navigation/auto-car.md

 ### History

 In the History category, you can select a destination from a list of endpoints.
 They are sorted by most recent use, starting with the newest.
 This can be convenient for quick access to frequently used routes.
-To learn how to use or delete a destination, read the [Search History](../search/search-history.md) article.
+To learn how to use or delete a destination, read the [*Search History*](../search/search-history.md) article.

 ![Android Auto](@site/static/img/navigation/auto-car/android_auto_history.png)

-### POI
+### POI Categories

-POIs (points of interest) are a type of points that are highlighted on the map by special icons provided in the [OsmAnd settings](../map/point-layers-on-map.md#points-of-interest-poi) and sorted into groups.
+POIs (Points of Interest) are a type of points that identify places or objects on the map that are important or of interest to users.
+They are highlighted by special icons provided in the [OsmAnd settings](../map/point-layers-on-map.md#poi-types) and sorted into groups.

 To build a route to a POI in Android Auto, follow these steps: